ustroetz/cost_model/README.md

 ###### Harvest methods, individual costs, and limitations:

-* Ground-Based Manual Whole Tree =  trees are felled with chainsaws but not limbed or bucked.
+* Ground-Based Manual Whole Tree =  trees are felled with chainsaws but are not limbed or bucked.
 Rubber-tired skidders (choker and grapple) collect and transport whole trees.
 Trees are chipped or processed mechanically with stroke or single-grip processors and loaded onto trucks.
 `GroundBasedManualWT = CostManFLBLLT2 + CostManFellST2 + CostSkidUB + CostProcess + CostChipWT + CostLoad`

  System limits: `Slope<40 and TreeVolCT<80 and TreeVolSLT<80 and TreeVolLLT<500 and TreeVolALT<500 and TreeVol<500`